The Journal of Sleep Medicine (JSM) is the official publication of the Korean Sleep Research Society. General Information

 - “In press” citations must have been accepted for publication and the name of the journal or book publisher must be included.

-Ex-1) Wyllie E. The treatmemt of epilepsy.
+1) Wyllie E. The treatmemt of epilepsy.
 2nd ed.
 Baltimore: Williams & Wilkins, 1997;97-98.

-Ex-1) Calne CB, Duvoision RFC, McGeer E. Speculation on the etiology of Parkinson’s disease.
+1) Calne CB, Duvoision RFC, McGeer E. Speculation on the etiology of Parkinson’s disease.
 In: Hassler RG, Christ JF.
 Advances in neurology.
 2nd ed.
 Vol. 40.
 New York: Raven Press, 1984;353-360.

 1) Morse SS.
 Factors in the emergence of infectious diseases.
 Emerg Infect Dis [serial online] 1995 Jan-Mar [cited 1996 Jun 5]; 1(1): [24 screens].
 URL:http://www.cdc.gov/ncidod/EID/eid.htm.
 Access date.

-Figures must be submitted as separate files saved in JPEG, TIFF, or PPT format.
-English language is used for Figures title and legend.
-Title should be written in phrase and the first letter of nouns and adjectives are capitalized.
-Legend should be written in sentences.
+Figures must be submitted as separate files saved in a JPEG, TIFF, or PPT format.
+Figure titles and legends should be written in English.
+The title should be written as a phrase.
+The legend should be written in sentences.
 Figures must be self-contained and comprehensible without referring to the manuscript.
 Figures must be numbered consecutively in the order in which they are cited in the manuscript.
-Figures should appear as ‘Fig’ and number after a space.
-When more than two images for one figure, use Alphabet (e.g., Fig. 1A, Fig. 1B).
-All abbreviations used in a figure must be defined in the figure caption. (e.g., FT: frontotemporal, PO: parietooccipital).
-All symbols used in a figure must be defined for that figure (e.g., *, †, ‡, §, ∥, ¶, **, ††, ‡‡.
+Figures should appear as “Fig.” followed by a number after a space (e.g., Fig. 1).
+When more than two images are included in one figure, each image should be labeled with an uppercase letter (e.g., Fig. 1A and B; Figs. 1 and 2).
+All abbreviations used in a figure must be defined in the figure caption. (e.g., FT, frontotemporal; PO, parietooccipital).
+For footnotes, the following symbols are used in the indicated sequence: *, †, ‡, §, ∥, ¶, **, ††, ‡‡.

-8) Manuscript Format
+2.8.
+Manuscript Format

-To submit a manuscript, please go here:https://submit.e-jsm.org Manuscripts
+To submit a manuscript, please visit:https://submit.e-jsm.org Manuscripts